Connect with us

 UEFA Europa League

-The of UEFA Europa League action coming back to the Emirates was some consolation for the fans that buy Arsenal tickets.
+The news of UEFA Europa League action coming back to the Emirates was some consolation for the fans that buy Arsenal tickets.
 All Europa League games for the upcoming season will be played on Thursday, except the final, which is scheduled for a Wednesday.

 The tentative fixtures for Arsenal are as follows: